bradhowes/SF2Lib/README.md

 * chorusEffectSend -- how much of a rendered sample is sent to a chorus effect audio channel (L+R)
 * reverbEffectSend -- how much of a rendered sample is sent to a reverb effect audio channel (L+R)

 Since there are plenty of chorus and reverb effects available, this library will not have any of its own.
-Rather the goal will be to make available the effect send channels for other AUv3 nodes to process as they wish.
+Rather the goal will be to make available the effect send busses for other AUv3 nodes to process as they wish.
 This is the case
-now: the render [Engine](Sources/SF2Lib/include/SF2Lib/Render/Engine/Engine.hpp) `renderInto` method takes a [Mixer](Sources/SF2Lib/include/SF2Lib/Utils/Mixer.hpp) instance which support generating a "chorus effect send" and a "reverb effect send" channels.
+now: the render [Engine](Sources/SF2Lib/include/SF2Lib/Render/Engine/Engine.hpp) `renderInto` method takes a [Mixer](Sources/SF2Lib/include/SF2Lib/Utils/Mixer.hpp) instance which supports a main "dry" bus and two busses for the "chorus effect send" and a "reverb effect send".
 These are populated with samples from active voices, and their levels are controlled by the `chorusEffectSend` and `reverbEffectSend` parameters mentioned above.
+One can then connect bus 1 to a chorus effect and bus 2 to reverb, and then connect those outputs and bus 0 of this library to a mixer to generate the final output.

 # DSPTableGenerator